HCMOS

 The typical maximum frequency (fmax) is noted as 60 MHz.
 For a comparison between 7400 types, see 7400-series integrated circuits.

 HCMOS also stands for high-density CMOS.
-The term was used to describe microprocessors, and other complex integrated circuits, which use a smaller manufacturing processes, producing more transistors per area.
+The term was used to describe microprocessors, and other complex integrated circuits, which use a smaller manufacturing process, producing more transistors per area.
 The Freescale 68HC11 is an example of a popular HCMOS microcontroller.